dachangjames/remote_add_command_demo/README.md

 # remote_add_command_demo
-This repository is only for the demonstration of "remote add" command in git.
+This repository is only for the demonstration of the "remote add" command in git.
 Nothing special.